The Complete Guide To Everything You Need To Know About Hina Luna

 Over the past few years, I have been reweaving the threads that is the tapestry of my own ancestry.
 Reconnecting to the people who came before me and the lands they hail from has become a guiding light along my journey with Hina Luna.

-When I’m not stirring dye pots or block printing or finding new treasures to bring into the shop, I find joy in creating beautiful meals with humble ingredients, the company of my three black cats, playing in the pasture with my goat companions, and sitting around a pit fire with my beloved partner after a full day tending to the land.
+When I’m not stirring dye pots or block printing or finding new treasures to bring into the shop, I find joy in creating beautiful meals with humble ingredients, the company of my three black cats and herd of goat companions, and sitting around a pit fire with my beloved partner after a full day tending to the land.

 Hina Luna is a creative inquiry into bridging the connections between body, altar, and home; a devotion to and honoring of simple pleasures, personal talismans, kitchen table culture, and ancestral connection.
 All if this is expressed through thoughtful offerings of seasonally-released plant dyed and block printed textiles and artworks made in my home-studio in Hawai’i as well as curated treasures made by other artisans and makers that you can find in the shop all year through.

-Original works from the Hina Luna home studio include plant dyed and block printed altar cloths, pinafore aprons, linen pillowcases, plant dyed table linens, annual moon calendars, zines, and the occasional wearable garments.
+Original works from the Hina Luna home studio include plant dyed and block printed altar cloths, aprons, linen pillowcases, plant dyed table and kitchen linens, annual moon calendars, zines, and the occasional wearable garments.

 I create and run my shop out of my home studio on Hawai’i island, land belonging to the Kānaka Maoli people.
 Hina Luna is an online shop only, that occasionally pops up at local-to-me events and virtual markets like the Modern Witches Confluence.